telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Events

-The Tabstrip is designed as a stateless component.
+The Tabstrip is stateless.
 To store its state and configuration properties, wrap it in a high-order component.

-The [`onSelect`]({% slug api_tabstrip_kendouiforreact %}#onselect-function) event fires each time a user interacts with the component.
+The [`onSelect`]({% slug api_tabstrip_kendouiforreact %}#onselect-function) event fires each time a user interacts with the Tabstrip.
 The newly selected tab index is passed as an argument to the `onSelect` callback.

 ```html-preview
     <div id="app"></div>